4th Petition of Lord’s Prayer

 What does this mean?

-God certainly gives daily bread to everyone without our prayers, even to all evil people, but we pray in this petition that God would lead us to realize this and to receive our daily bread with thanksgiving.null
+God certainly gives daily bread to everyone without our prayers, even to all evil people, but we pray in this petition that God would lead us to realize this and to receive our daily bread with thanksgiving.

 Let’s stop there for a moment.
 “God certainly gives daily bread to everyone without our prayers, even to all evil people.”
 Think about what that means.
-It means that God’s goodness is not dependent on your praying.
+It means that God’s goodness is not dependent on you or your praying.
 The Scriptures say that He causes His sun to rise on the evil and the good, and He sends His rain on the righteous and on the unrighteous.
 The Lord is good.
 Period.
 If you stop praying, He’s not going to stop being good.
 So don’t think that your praying is the key element that gets God to do things, as if we can manipulate Him to do what we want.
 The truth is that very often it seems to be the unfaithful and the unscrupulous who are doing better at acquiring daily bread than Christians!
 In fact most of Psalm 73 is a lament at how prosperous the wicked often are.
 And yet the Psalm also confesses trust in the ways of the Lord, who brings down the unrepentant to utter desolation and destruction in the end.
 So, we don’t pray “Give us this day our daily bread” in order to make God do something He otherwise wouldn’t.

 But that raises the question, “Why should we pray for daily bread at all, then?”
 We do so because in praying this petition, we are drawn to turn our hearts toward our merciful and generous God, to remember that He is the One who gives us our daily bread and all things, and we learn in that way to give Him thanks and honor as our gracious Lord.
 God gives us this prayer not for His benefit but for ours, so that we might learn to look to Him for all our needs and trust in Him and cling to Him, lest we forget about Him and turn away from Him and begin trusting in ourselves, to our own destruction.
 That’s the real danger that we face as fallen sinners, isn’t it?
 To think we’ve gotten where we are in life by our own sweat and hard work and good choices and intelligence.
 That’s especially a danger when times are tough.
 If we’re doing OK, we can become proud that we put ourselves in a better place than those who are struggling.
-But if we’re struggling, we can burden ourselves with all this overwhelming guilt as if it’s all up to us and we’re the ones who control everything.
+But if we’re struggling, we can burden ourselves with all this overwhelming guilt as if it’s all up to us and we’re the ones who control everything–and then we become overwhelmed with anxiety and worry and finally depression.
 In both cases, whether it’s pride or despair, thanks toward God and faith in Him is completely lacking.
 There is no looking to Him as the source of every blessing for which we should give thanks.

 Moses warns us in particular against pride in the OT reading, “Beware that you do not forget the Lord your God by not keeping His commandments, lest you say in your heart, ‘My power and might of my hand have gained me this wealth.’”
 When we are unthankful, it is because we have forgotten that every good thing that we have in our life is an undeserved gift from our merciful heavenly Father, for which we should thank and praise, serve and obey Him.